As Europe needs workers, Syrians face push to return – DW – 12/16/2024

 Those who haven't integrated into Europe or failed to find work in a reasonable time may be pushed to return or may want to return.
 Many more may be keen to help rebuild the Syrian economy from the nearly 14-year-long civil war.
 German conservative lawmaker Jens Spahn told broadcaster n-tv recently that they should be offered government support to repatriate and spoke of a relocation bonus of €1,000 ($1,055) per person and the use of government-chartered planes.

 As arguments continue to swirl over the issue, Frank Werneke warns against a large-scale repatriation effort.
-The head of Germany's services union Verdi hopes ministers would be "approaching the situation with a cool head."
+The head of Verdi, a German services union, hopes ministers will "approach the situation with a cool head."

 In an interview with the German news agency DPA, Werneke said it was important that Syria's transitional government first assemble "the mostdemocratic conditions as possible," considering the needs of the country's many ethnic and religious groups.